 The experience of listening to Bell Orchestre, whether live or recorded, is almost that of experiencing a form of synaesthesia: the result is a collage-like construction of not just sound, but visual elements as well.
 From a herd of elephants to that approaching storm on the horizon, from a quiet forest in the country to ice forming on a city street, from watching vapour trails disappear in the sky to watching the changing light of dusk through a window.
 The result then is not so much cinematic as it is evocative: Bell Orchestre have not just written the music to the film – they have created an invisible film that only comes to life in the listening.

 Bell Orchestre is: Richard Reed Parry – upright bass/keyboard/percussion; Sarah Neufeld – violin; Stefan Schneider – drums/percussion; Pietro Amato – French horn/keyboards/electronics; Kaveh Nabatian – trumpet/mbira/electronics; and, Michael Feuerstack – steel guitar.

-In 2006, their debut CD, Recording a Tape the Colour of the Light was nominated for a JUNO award in the category of Best Instrumental Album.
-Also in 2006, the band collaborated and performed with Edouard Lock, founder/choreographer of LA LA LA Human Steps, in celebration of the legendary dance company’s 25th anniversary.
-Bell Orchestre has toured extensively, playing as far a field as Lithuania and Dawson City, Yukon.
-As Seen Through Windows is distributed internationally by the Arts & Crafts record label.
+The band’s second album As Seen Through Windows came won a Juno award in 2009 for Best Instrumental Album.
+Their debut, Recording a Tape the Colour of the Light was also nominated for a JUNO in 2006.
+Also in that same year, the band collaborated and performed with Edouard Lock, founder/choreographer of LA LA LA Human Steps, in celebration of the legendary dance company’s 25th anniversary.
+Bell Orchestre has toured extensively, playing concert halls and dingy squats as far afield as Lithuania and Dawson City, Yukon.